zovelsanj/Realsense-K4A_depth_comparison/README.md

 2. Temporal Plot
 3. Distribution Check

 For each of these, we have respective flags.
-You will need to set them `True` as per your need.
+You will need to set them to `True` as per your need.

 # Contact
 For pre-recorded data and further information, please contact the authors through the paper.